If you’re a buyer just getting started and you’re not sure what to do first, this overview of the home-buying process should help.

 - Follow up with you after closing.
 I’ll keep working for you, even after the sale.
 My goal is to create a long-term relationship with you, so rest-assured, you will hear from me after closing.
 If there’s anything about the house that doesn’t seem quite right, please let me know so we can work to correct it.

 New to the Charleston area?
-Click here for information on communities, jobs, schools, utilities, and more: www.charlestoncommunityguide.com.
+I'm happy to answer any questions you have.
+You can also click here for information on communities, jobs, schools, utilities, and more, or get an overview of my favorite communities here.